-If you’ve ever set goals for yourself at the beginning of the season or calmed yourself down right before a pressure performance, then you may understand mental toughness.
-If you’ve ever encouraged your team to take the floor with confidence or used visualization before competition then you understand the importance of mental toughness training.
-Maybe you’ve even tried to improve their mental skills.
-Maybe you researched how to reduce anxiety to give your dancers a competitive edge.
-But if you believe in goal setting and visualization, why not implement a complete mental toughness training program for your team?
-Does the thought of putting together a complete mental toughness training program for your team leave you wide-eyed and overwhelmed?
+If you’ve ever set goals for your team at the beginning of the season, or encouraged your team to take the floor with confidence, or used visualization before competition then you understand the importance of mental toughness training.
+Maybe you have even tried to focus on specifically improving your dancers’ mental toughness and researched how to reduce anxiety to give your dancers a competitive edge.
+So if you believe in goal setting and visualization, why not implement a complete mental toughness training program for your team?
+I promise, it’s not as scary as you might think.

 Let me guess…

 I get it.
-Busy coaches like us don’t have an extra second to spend time on anything that doesn’t directly help our team improve and excel.
+Busy coaches like us don’t have an extra second to spend time on anything that doesn’t directly help our team improve and excel on the dance floor.
 But what if mental toughness training is the one thing holding you back from your peak performance?
 If you’ve ever felt helpless watching a dancer consistently miss a skill you know she is capable of then you understand how important mental toughness is for dancers.
 If you’ve ever spent all year training your routine only to have one fluke mistake ruin your chance at a championship then you know what it feels like to wish you had done more.
 (Believe me, I’ve been there!)

 In my experience, there are 4 major myths that keep coaches from implementing a mental toughness training program for their team.
 Even if they know it will be the difference in the team’s success.
 I’m going to expose these myths and show you that you are capable of helping your dancers reach their peak performance.
 You are capable of mental toughness training.